Asfiashub/Startup-Blueprint-Generator-Agent/PROJECT_JOURNEY.md

-# Startup Blueprint Generator Agent — Project Journey (Transparent Account)
+# Startup Blueprint Generator Agent — The Journeyy

-This document records what was actually built, what was tried and abandoned, and what the current prototype does and does not do.
-Written for accuracy over presentation.

 ---

-## 1. Brief and constraints
+## 1. The start

-Built for IBM SkillsBuild University, Problem Statement #20: a RAG-powered agent that converts a plain-language startup idea into a structured business blueprint (Business Model Canvas, budget estimate, go-to-market plan, relevant government schemes, investor categories), grounded in real data rather than model guesswork.
-Mandatory technology: IBM Cloud Lite services / IBM Granite.

-Working constraints: solo build, no prior experience with IBM Cloud or AI orchestration tooling, a hard time budget, and limited/costly internet bandwidth — the last constraint ended up shaping the final architecture more than any design preference did.
+The goal: turn a plain-language startup idea into a full business blueprint, using IBM's AI tools.
+Solo build, tight time limit, and internet that's genuinely expensive to burn through — that last part ended up shaping almost every decision that followed.

 ---

-## 2. First approach: Langflow-based RAG pipeline (abandoned)
+## 2. First try: Langflow (didn't work out)

-The original plan was a visual RAG pipeline in Langflow: document loader → text splitter → IBM watsonx.ai embeddings → Chroma vector store → retriever → prompt → IBM watsonx.ai Granite LLM → output.
-This is the architecturally "correct" way to build retrieval-augmented generation, and was chosen first for that reason.
+The first plan was to build a proper RAG pipeline visually in Langflow: load documents, split them into chunks, turn them into embeddings with watsonx.ai, store them in a Chroma vector database, retrieve the relevant ones per query, and feed all of that into Granite.
+This is the "textbook correct" way to do retrieval-augmented generation, which is why it was the first attempt.

-It was abandoned after:
+It stalled out for a few reasons:
-- Langflow Desktop took an extended time to complete first launch (it unpacks a bundled Python backend on first run).
+- Langflow Desktop took a long time to even finish launching the first time (it has to unpack its own Python backend on first run).
-- `pip install langflow` failed against the system's Python 3.13 install with a "no matching distribution" error, traced to a version-compatibility gap between the installed pip resolver and the package's supported range.
+- Installing it via `pip install langflow` failed outright on Python 3.13 — pip couldn't find a matching version.
-- The combined dependency tree (LangChain ecosystem, ChromaDB, embedding backends, etc.) represented a large download and disk footprint, which was a real cost given constrained/expensive internet access, not just an inconvenience.
+- Even ignoring the errors, the sheer size of everything it needed to download (LangChain, ChromaDB, embedding libraries, and so on) was a real cost given how limited and expensive the internet was.

-No working pipeline was produced through this path.
-Time and bandwidth spent here were not recovered, but the watsonx.ai project, credentials, and reference documents created during this phase were reused directly in the next approach.
+Nothing usable came out of this attempt.
+The time and data spent here didn't come back, but the IBM Cloud/watsonx.ai project and credentials set up during this phase carried over directly into the next attempt.

 ---

-## 3. Second approach: lightweight custom Flask app (current, working, local-only)
+## 3. What actually got built: a Flask app

-Instead of a visual orchestrator, the working prototype is a small Flask web application that calls the `ibm-watsonx-ai` Python SDK directly.
+Instead of the visual pipeline, the working version is a small Flask app (`app.py`) that talks to `ibm-watsonx-ai` directly.

-**Request flow:**
+Here's what happens when someone uses it:
-1. Browser loads `GET /` → serves `templates/index.html`, styled by `static/style.css`.
+1. They open the page — Flask serves `templates/index.html`, styled by `static/style.css`.
-2. User enters a startup idea and submits the form.
+2. They type a startup idea into a textarea and hit **Generate Blueprint**.
-3. `static/script.js` sends an asynchronous `POST /generate` request with the idea as JSON.
+3. `static/script.js` shows a quick "Generating Blueprint..." message, then sends the idea to the backend as a `POST /generate` request.
-4. `app.py` receives the request, combines the user's idea with a fixed, pre-written reference-context block, and sends it to the IBM Granite model via `.generate_text()`.
+4. `app.py` builds one big prompt: the idea, instructions on which of 19 possible blueprint sections to include (only the relevant ones, aiming for 500–900 words), a block of reference facts, and some ground rules — don't invent schemes or numbers, and politely refuse anything unrelated to startups.
+5. That whole prompt goes to `ibm/granite-4-h-small` with fairly conservative generation settings (greedy decoding, low temperature) so the output stays consistent rather than creative.
-5. The model's response is returned as text/markdown and rendered in the browser without a full page reload.
+6. The response comes back as plain text and gets displayed as-is in the browser.

-**Credentials handling:** `.env` holds `API_KEY`, `PROJECT_ID`, and `URL`; `config.py` reads them via Python's `os` module so they never appear hardcoded in `app.py`.
+Credentials (`API_KEY`, `PROJECT_ID`, `URL`) live in a `.env` file, read through `config.py` — never hardcoded in `app.py`.

-**Important limitation, stated plainly:** this is not a vector-retrieval RAG pipeline.
-There is no embedding step and no vector database.
-The "retrieval" is a fixed block of fact-checked reference text (Startup India Seed Fund Scheme details, the 9 Business Model Canvas blocks, a go-to-market framework, and common Indian early-stage funding categories) injected directly into every prompt, combined with an explicit instruction not to invent facts outside that context.
-This is a legitimate and common grounding technique, but it is context-injection, not retrieval-augmented generation in the strict sense — the model is not searching a document store per query, it is reading the same static context every time.
-If this project continues past prototype stage, adding the vector-retrieval step from the abandoned Langflow design is the natural next iteration, not a redesign.
+**Worth being upfront about:** this isn't real retrieval-augmented generation.
+There's no embedding step, no vector database, nothing searched per query.
+It's the same fixed block of facts (Startup India's SISFS scheme, the 9-part Business Model Canvas, a go-to-market framework, common funding sources) pasted into every single prompt.
+That's a perfectly reasonable way to ground a model's output, it's just not RAG in the strict sense — more like giving the model a cheat sheet every time rather than letting it look things up.
+Adding real retrieval later would be a natural next step, not a rebuild.

 ---

-## 4. UI
+## 4. The UI

-A separate static HTML/CSS/JS mockup was also built to explore visual direction (a technical-blueprint aesthetic: grid background, drafting title block, a rendered Business Model Canvas grid, simulated generation states).
-This mockup is not wired to the live Flask backend — it's a design reference and demo asset, not part of the deployed app's actual code path.
+`templates/index.html`, `static/style.css`, and `static/script.js` together are the actual, only frontend — fully connected to the backend, nothing mocked or disconnected sitting alongside it.

+It's a simple single page: a purple-to-cyan gradient background, two frosted-glass cards (one for the idea input, one for the output), and the generated blueprint shows up as plain formatted text once it's ready.

 ---

-## 5. Deployment status
+## 5. Where deployment stands

-Not deployed.
-Running locally only (`localhost`, Flask dev server).
-A deployment plan was written covering Render (free, no card, fastest path), PythonAnywhere (free, permanent, limited resources), and IBM Cloud Code Engine (strongest fit with the IBM ecosystem narrative, but requires a credit card on file even for its free tier — a real blocker under the "no card" constraint this project has operated under so far).
+Not deployed yet — it only runs locally. `requirements.txt` already includes `gunicorn`, which is a hint that deployment was on the radar even if it hasn't happened.
+A separate deployment plan lays out the options (Render, PythonAnywhere, IBM Cloud Code Engine) with tradeoffs for each.

 ---

-## 6. What's proven to work
+## 6. What's actually been confirmed working

-- End-to-end request flow from browser form to Granite-generated response, confirmed locally.
-- Output reliably includes the six required sections (Problem & Opportunity, Business Model Canvas, Estimated Budget, Go-to-Market Strategy, Relevant Government Schemes, Investor Types) when tested against sample startup ideas.
-- Output correctly reflects the seeded reference facts (e.g. correct SISFS grant figures) rather than inventing numbers, when spot-checked.
+- The full flow — typing an idea, hitting generate, getting a real Granite response back — works locally.
+- The model picks a relevant subset of the 19 possible sections rather than dumping all of them every time.
+- Numbers and scheme names in the output match the reference facts rather than being made up, on the samples checked so far.

+---

-## 7. What's not proven / not done
+## 7. Future Enhancements

-- No real retrieval pipeline (see Section 3 limitation).
-- No deployment — no public URL exists yet.
+- Add real retrieval (embeddings + vector search) instead of the fixed reference block.
+- Actually deploy it somewhere public.
-- No automated testing beyond a manual connection-check script (`test_connection.py`) and manual spot-checks of generated output.
+- Add automated tests — right now it's just a manual connectivity script and spot-checking outputs by hand.
-- No handling for concurrent users, rate limiting, or error states beyond basic request/response flow.
+- Handle multiple users at once and add proper error handling beyond a basic try/catch.
+- Actually test the "politely refuse unrelated questions" behavior instead of just trusting the prompt.
-- No formal evaluation of output quality across a broad set of startup ideas — testing was limited to a small number of manual samples.
+- Run a broader, more structured check of output quality across many different startup ideas, not just a handful.